pdf/vscode-celestial-mod-theme/README.md

 # Celestial
+## Mod of the Celestial theme by apvarun to include non-italicized version, and make gutter readable.
-## VS Code theme for all the people who love to code in deep dark spaces.
+### VS Code theme for all the people who love to code in deep dark spaces.

 ----------